Dwaynekj/xdiffusion/README.md

 ![Moving MNIST](https://drive.google.com/uc?export=view&id=1FS9lEd6DPFJ4Ka7hUgqk2BlsJ8FzOdPE)

 ### Video Diffusion Models
-The following is a list of the supported image models, their current results, and a link to their configuration files and documentation.
+The following is a list of the supported video models, their current results, and a link to their configuration files and documentation.

 | Date  | Name  | Paper | Config | Results | Instructions
 | :---- | :---- | ----- | ------ | ----- | -----